pchr8/eval-UA-tion/code/LMentry-static-UA/README.md

 - The code uses a lot of inheritance etc. mostly because I wanted to learn how to do it in Python — not because it's actually needed or useful here.
 It makes the code MUCH harder to read.
 - "system prompts" are added to the files but not used anywhere at all, and shouldn't be used either.
 Evaluation was done in a 3-shot setting (see lm-eval YAMLs).

+## Thanks
+- [dmklinger/ukrainian: English to Ukrainian dictionary](https://github.com/dmklinger/ukrainian) is awesome (Ukrainian dictionary, words as json!) and is used here as source of words.
+- Annotators **TODO**

 ## Canary